jbeeko/cfworker-web-api/README.md

 ## Tooling and Workflow
-The repository [https://github.com/jbeeko/cfworker-web-api](https://github.com/jbeeko/cfworker-web-api) will let you replicate the Hello World worker change it and build a modified version.
+The repository [https://github.com/jbeeko/cfworker-web-api](https://github.com/jbeeko/cfworker-web-api) will let you replicate the Worker change it and build a modified version.

 ### Prerequisites
 This repository was developed under OSX.
 But you should be able to use Windows, OSX or Linux.
 The following tooling is assume to be installed before you clone the repository:
 * **dotnetcore 2.1** or greater - [see](https://dotnet.microsoft.com/download/dotnet-core/2.1)
 * **FSharp and an Editor** - [see](https://docs.microsoft.com/en-us/dotnet/fsharp/get-started/get-started-vscode).
 * **Node and Node Package Manager** - [see](https://nodejs.org/en/download/) or via Homebrew
-* Yarn - [see](https://www.npmjs.com/package/yarn) or via Homebrew
+* **Yarn** - [see](https://www.npmjs.com/package/yarn) or via Homebrew
 * **Wrangler** - [see](https://www.npmjs.com/package/@cloudflare/wrangler/v/1.4.0-rc.5).
 * **REST Client** - [see](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 With this installed you can open `testing.rest` and execute the test HTTP requests in the file.
 This is very nice to have for those using VSCode.